 How can I use Justice Map?

-3) To help map designers add race and income layers to their maps.
+- Map makers can add race and income layers to their maps.

 What data layers do you have?